develoot/os/README.md

 # COS

-`COS` is a hobby operating system being under development for better understanding of computer architecture and operating systems. (and for fun!)
+`COS` is a hobby operating system under development for better understanding of computer architecture and operating systems. (and for fun!)

 ## How to build and run

-If you're using debian-based distro, you can just run `install-deps` script to install all dependencies.
+If you're using debian-based distro, you can just use `install-deps` script to install dependencies.

-If you meet all the dependencies, type `make run` to run the operating system under QEMU.
+If you meet all the dependencies, type `make run` to run the operating system using QEMU.

-This project is under development, so I don't recommend you to run this on real hardware.
+This project is not completed, so I don't recommend you to run this on real hardware.
-(It will run flawlessly, though.)
+(It will work without error, though.)

 ## Notes